NFPA 70E

-NFPA 70E, titled Standard for Electrical Safety in the Workplace, is a standard of the National Fire Protection Association (NFPA).
+NFPA 70E (Standard for Electrical Safety in the Workplace) is a standard of the National Fire Protection Association (NFPA).
 The document covers electrical safety requirements for employees.
 The NFPA is best known for publishing the National Electrical Code (NFPA 70).

 Purpose

 NFPA 70E addresses employee workplace electrical safety requirements.
 The standard focuses on practical safeguards that also allow workers to be productive within their job functions.
 Specifically, the standard covers the safety requirements for the following: